momenttech/lysis/README.md

 It works well with [API Platform](https://api-platform.com/).

-Take a look to the documentation for further details.
+Take a look to the [Lysis documentation](https://momenttech.github.io/lysis/) for further details.

 ## Todo